World Solar Challenge with Sunswift Racing from UNSW

 Anna had an answer for everything

 Markus Lambert: If we look at this car, it actually looks very comfortable.
-While normally these solar challenge cars, you kinda lie half backwards with your knee under your chin, and you can’t be more than 12 kilos.
+Normally these solar challenge cars, you kinda lie half backwards with your knee under your chin, and you can’t be more than 12 kilos.

 Anna Matthews: Yeah, so we compete in a different class to all of the other ones that we’re seeing here today.
 We compete in the cruiser challenge, so those cars have to be able to fit four people in and sort of designed to be more like a commercial car.